emqx/flowsdk/docs/PROTOCOL_COMPLIANCE.md

 ### MQTTv5: 4.10: Request/Response

-Do request/response in pub/sub system is error-prone, use http based request/response instead.
+Using request/response in a pub/sub system is error-prone, use HTTP-based request/response instead.

 ## Testing